How to fix your post-pregnancy belly? Everything to know about the Tummy Tuck

 What is recovery like after the Tummy Tuck?

 It takes 8-12 months to fully recover from this extensive plastic surgery.
 In the first two weeks, you must rest at home and avoid straightening your tummy.
+During this period, it is common to feel sore in the treated area, so be sure to follow your surgeon’s pain management advice.
 At 4-6 weeks, you can get your dressings removed and return to office work.
 You can start gentle exercise and housework after eight weeks and introduce your normal exercise routine at 8-12 months.
 The following lists Tummy Tuck recovery week by week.

 1 week